far1h/blog_md/publish/notes/Parsing Search for Top Down.md

 ---
-excerpt: how to do parsing search
+excerpt: how to do parsing search for top down
 ---
-> The first stack is the start symbol and add $ before it
+> The first stack is the start symbol and add $ BEFORE it

-> Input will be given
+> Input will be given and add $ AFTER it

 How to determine the output?
-- By comparing the right most of the stack and the left most of the input
+- By comparing the **right** most of the stack and the **left** most of the input

 ##### rules
 - Stack gets replaced by the production values or the thing that comes after the `->` but reverse it